Eight DIY Pitfalls Aryaka’s Cloud-First SD-WAN as-a-Service Eliminate

 When IT resource overload occurs, technical personnel become stressed, and projects fall behind schedule.
 The quality of deliverables is also likely to suffer.
 As new WAN technologies come to market, keeping IT teams trained and skilled becomes an ongoing challenge.

 So, how can you avoid falling into the IT resource overload trap?
 By being proactive in managing WAN infrastructure, and working with dedicated SD-WAN as-a-Service pros.

-A managed global SD-WAN as-a-Service solution can help enterprises realign WAN infrastructure focus from a cost expenditure, to a highly adaptable and value-added function for supporting dynamic business initiatives.
+A managed cloud-first SD-WAN as-a-Service solution can help enterprises realign WAN infrastructure focus from a cost expenditure, to a highly adaptable and value-added function for supporting dynamic business initiatives.

 By automating previously manual tasks and replacing legacy networks, IT staff can have more time to focus on developing solutions that help improve business results.
 No longer will the IT team be encumbered with rekeying in data, cross-checking tables, highly complex CLI coding, and other tedious and unproductive tasks not directly beneficial to driving business forward.

 6. CapEx and soft costs can derail SD-WAN plans

 Traditional network equipment requires lots of upfront CapEx and OpEx costs.
 Edge-based SD-WANs come with their own hard and soft costs you should be aware of.

 Edge-based SD-WANs require controllers to be deployed at each branch office and/or SaaS location.
 IT teams are responsible for purchasing, deploying and managing the SD-WAN and the underlying network connectivity.
 To understand the total cost to run the SD-WAN solution, you need to know how much time (e.g. cost) IT spends managing networks and equipment.
 You also need to know how much time is spent working with different network providers and negotiating new network contracts.